jceipek/jceipek.github.com/content/projects/making-faster-systems/index.md

 Let's return to Knuth's "...premature optimization is the root of all evil."
 Many people use this quote to justify ignoring performance altogether until it becomes a problem, with the aim of maximizing productivity.
 In my experience, such a strategy inevitably backfires, resulting instead in an ever-growing productivity drain interspersed with heroic rewrite efforts.

 ## Measure

-Professional optimizers compare:
-1. How fast could it go?
-2. How fast does it go?

-and then repeatedly measure and make changes until the actual speed approaches the estimated optimal theoretical speed.
+Measuring is crucial for making faster systems.
+It lets us understand how fast our systems are in practice, which lets us make comparisons:

+1. We can compare two systems to understand which is faster.
+2. If we can estimate the theoretical optimal speed of a system, we can compare that estimate to our real system's speed to understand how much better it could be with additional effort.

+With comparisons in hand, we can iterate.
+When we make changes,
+1. how much faster or slower is the new system than the old one?
+2. how close is our new system to the theoretical top speed?

-When determining these values, it's important to differentiate *latency* (how long it takes to do something) from *throughput* (how many of those things you can do in a given timeframe).
+When measuring "speed", it's important to differentiate *latency* (how long it takes to do something) from *throughput* (how many of those things you can do in a given timeframe).
 To understand the difference between latency and throughput, think of a laundromat.
 If a laundromat has 3 washing machines that each take 1 hour to wash a load of laundry, it will take no less than 1 hour to wash 1 load of laundry.
 The latency is 1 hour.
 Adding washing machines won't make it go faster, but a faster washing machine would.
 However, with 3 machines, you can wash up to 3 loads of laundry at the same time.
 The throughput is 3 loads/hour.

 For the rest of this section, I'll use latency measurements from the "brain" of a reactive robotic display case I programmed in 2018.
 Among other things, the brain was responsible for deciding the colors of 1189 individual LEDs, 30 times per second (once every 33 milliseconds) using a slow $35 computer.
 In this problem, the throughput was fixed --- the brain always needed to update all 1189 LEDs --- and the maximum acceptable latency was 33 milliseconds.
 Unfortunately, determining the colors was the slowest part of the program and by itself took over 100 milliseconds on the $35 computer.
 I needed to make it much faster.
 How did I know to focus on this part of the program?
 I used profiling tools.